 |Long / Fit:||7 hours and over||Experience and a high level of fitness necessary|

 Trip Gradings are given as a guide only.
 Weather and track conditions can make the trip harder.
+Steep hills can occur for all trip grades.
 Read the trip description in the trips programme and discuss your intended tramp with the leader before booking.

 How to join an ATC weekend tramp